Skip to main content

 Past performance does not predict future returns.

-Source: Google Trends Data as of 31st March 2025
+Source: Bloomberg as of 30th April 2025

 Past performance does not predict future returns